-Officially proclaimed in 1972, Klaserie Game Reserve shares unfenced borders with Kruger National Park, yet is completely privately-run.
-Klaserie is very involved in all aspects of nature conservation.
+The Klaserie Game Reserve is a privately run game reserve that forms part of the Greater Kruger Park.
 You'll find a variety of safari lodges here, ranging from rustic bush camps and walking trails to luxury game lodges.
 Klaserie offers a tranquil, private and unhurried safari experience.
-Guest numbers are kept to a minimum and lodges are small and intimate.
+Guest numbers are low and the lodges are small and intimate.

 One of the largest privately-owned nature reserves in South Africa, Klaserie Game Reserve is one of the more northern reserves of Greater Kruger and covers some 60 000 hectares.